-- Most of the gas CHP sites in the licence area are small-to-medium assets located onsite at commercial buildings such as factories, universities, hospitals or industrial sites. - There is no additional increase in gas CHP capacity beyond the mid-2020s, with a preference for low carbon heating and generation for new installations in every scenario. - Under Leading the Way all of the gas CHP capacity decommissions between 2026 and 2035.
-This reflects businesses seeking low-carbon alternatives to meet their onsite heat and power needs. - Under Consumer Transformation and System Transformation gas CHP decommissions slower, reflecting a slower transition away from gas in this scenario. - Under Steady Progression the gas CHP baseline continues to operate in the medium term.
+- Most of the gas CHP sites in the licence area are small-to-medium assets located onsite at commercial buildings such as factories, universities, hospitals or industrial sites. - There is no additional increase in gas CHP capacity beyond the mid-2020s. - Under Leading the Way all of the gas CHP capacity decommissions between 2026 and 2035.
+This reflects businesses seeking low-carbon alternatives to meet onsite demand. - Under Consumer Transformation and System Transformation gas CHP decommissions slower, reflecting a slower transition away from gas in this scenario. - Under Steady Progression the gas CHP baseline continues to operate in the medium term.